vaibhawvipul/vaibhawvipul/README.md

 - [Apache Iceberg-rust](https://github.com/apache/iceberg-rust/pulls?q=is%3Apr+author%3Avaibhawvipul+is%3Aclosed): Rust implementation of Apache Iceberg.
 - [ParadeDB](https://github.com/paradedb/paradedb/pulls/vaibhawvipul): Postgres for Search and Analytics

+I also maintain a blog where I write about tech, notes on research papers I read, and other long form writing - [Check out my blog](https://vaibhawvipul.github.io/)

 Feel free to reach out to me if you have any suggestions or opportunities for collaboration!

 I can be found - vaibhaw . vipul [@] gmail [dot] com